visgl/deck.gl/docs/layers/line-layer.md

 - Default: `1`

 The stroke width used to draw each line.
-Unit in pixels.
+Unit is pixels.

 ## Accessors